Safe-DS/DSL/docs/Stdlib/python/Tutorials/data_processing.md

 Columns and Rows can be created with python Iterables or extracted from an existing Table.

 If we want to create a Row we have to provide a [TableSchema][safeds.data.tabular.typing.TableSchema].
-This TableSchema contains information about the Columns, which data their storing and which order they have.
+This TableSchema contains information about the columns, which data they are storing and which order they have.
-The TableSchema takes a dictionary as input with the names of the Columns as keys and their [ColumnTypes][safeds.data.tabular.typing.ColumnType] as values.
+The TableSchema takes a dictionary as input with the names of the columns as keys and their [ColumnTypes][safeds.data.tabular.typing.ColumnType] as values.

-A Table has a TableSchema as well which is created when creating a Table.
+A Table contains a TableSchema as well, which is created when creating a Table.

 ```python
 from safeds.data.tabular import Column, Row